danielloosec/blog/_posts/2018-11-22-PublicWifiMyths_Part_1.markdown

 With the net terminal tab open, we are going to capture the traffic and store it for later viewing.
 Wireshark is a wonderful tool for this.
 Wireshark is normally used as a graphical application, but one can only collect so much traffic with the graphical tool before running out of RAM.
 The target might be doing something you as the attacker would consider interesting.
 He might simultaneously be watching Youtube, uploading files to the cloud or even listening to a podcast.
 This amount of data that will have passed to and from his device will add up to something tremendous.
 You will want to limit the file size.
 Much like RAM, hard drive space is also a limited resource.
 You can save a file with a maximum file size limit.
 Once that limit is reached, then a new file is created.
 You can specify the maximum number of files you want to create.
 Once the limit has been reached, Wireshark will start deleting older files in order to make room for newer ones.
 For security reasons, we want to save these files to the /tmp/ directory, then copy them to our home directory when we are done.
 Now run the following.

 {% highlight ruby %}
-sudo tshark -i $adp -b filesize:8192 -a files:10 -w /tmp/capture.pcap
-#tshark: Wireshark capture tool for command interfaces.
-#-i: Specify the interface.
-We are using our custom variable
-#-b: Limit the capture either by duration, file size, or the number of files.
-We will be using filesize.
-Filesize in KB, so 8192KB is 8MB.
-You can make them larger if you wish.
-#-a: Autostop.
-When to stop the process.
-In this case, after 10 files.
-#-w: Write files to a directory.
-In this case, /tmp/.
-Make sure the file name ends with .pcap so we can open it later.
+#Filesize limit to 8192KB
+pcap_filesize=8192
+#Sets max files to 10
+pcap_files=10
 {% endhighlight %}

+{% highlight ruby %}
+tshark_all
+{% endhighlight %}

 <b>Reading Captured Traffic</b>

 While Wireshark is running, browse the internet with your target system.
 Take a break and do what you would normally do on the internet.
 Reframe from playing online games or streaming since this takes up a lot of space.
 I would suggest simply browsing the internet.
 After some time has passed, click the second terminal tab.
 Press Ctrl+C to stop the capture process if it hasn't stopped itself.
 Click on the first terminal tab.
-Press q in order to quit Ettercap.
-Now run the following command to re-enable IP forwarding
+Press q in order to quit.

-{% highlight ruby %}
-sudo sysctl -w net.ipv4.ip_forward=0;
-{% endhighlight %}

-You will want to open the /tmp/ directory and move all the saved captures to your home directory.
-First edit the permissions, then use the move command

-{% highlight ruby %}
-mv_pcap
-{% endhighlight %}

 Double click any of the given capture files.
 You should see a long spreadsheet of information.
 Most of this information will be meaningless to you as an attacker.
 Why?
 If you simply want to see what website someone is visiting, then you don't need all the images, ads, and other stuff that comes with it.
 You just need to know the URL he is visiting.
 There are tons of ways to filter, analyze and parse information.
 Much of it will require more than a few simple blog post.
 But there are a few key things to look for.